mozzarellaV8/agora-marketplace/readme.md

 They want to develop a rough model of the type of person who is interested in such things, so they can get a headstart tranining their recommender systems for a seamless transition when President ToBe Determined signs into law a bill broadening the definition of 'legal'.

-By conducting a market basket analysis of vendor listings, Amazon will discover which vendors cluster into 'hit' products and which might reside in the 'long tail' of their ecommerce network.
+By conducting a market basket analysis of vendor listings, Amazon will discover which vendors cluster into 'hit' products and which might reside in the 'long tail' of their e-commerce network.

 _This client scenario is fictional._